OetkerDigital/bee-code-challenge-backend/README.md

 ### Delivery

-- Fork this repository and submit your solution there.
-Please don't create any PRs in the original repository.
+- Create a repository in your GitHub account and submit your solution there.
-- In your repo you can create as many branches and PRs as you need.
+- You can create as many branches and PRs as you need.
 We would like to see how you develop iteratively.
 - Create your own README file.
 Briefly describe your solution, how to run it and add any extra comments you want.
 - Everything must be provided in English.
 - Once you are finished, please ping your recruiter and provide your repository url.
 We will start the review asap.